 The Hall of Fame honours those individuals who have made “outstanding contributions to yachting’s most distinguished competition”.
 Also inducted was the Lord Dunraven, a family member of whom accepted the award in recognition of his exploits in the America’s Cup competitions of the late nineteenth century.

-Ernesto was selected to join this exclusive group of Hall of Fame sailors as “the first Cup winner from continental Europe, for having produced the 32nd Cup in Valencia – “among the most successful events in the competition’s post-war history and for having a vision for the America’s Cup that “clearly broke boundaries”.
+Besides his team’s record-breaking victories, Ernesto was selected to join this exclusive group of Hall of Fame sailorsfor having produced the 32nd Cup in Valencia – “among the most successful events in the competition’s post-war history” – and for having a vision for the America’s Cup that “clearly broke boundaries”.
 The Selection Committee further concluded that, “alongside his achievements in other highly competitive circuits”, he has “demonstrated a depth of ability to build talented teams and a remarkable determination to win.
 He has created a new winning tradition in Swiss sailing and has both inspired and invested in the next generation of his nation’s sailors.”

 Speaking about joining the Hall of Fame, Ernesto said:

 “Having been introduced to sailing as a boy, I’ve always known that the America’s Cup is the holy grail of our sport, our Mount Everest.
 To think that I, even in a small way, could have shaped its history by being the first team to return the Auld Mug to Europe is a special and humbling honour, something I never thought would happen.

 “I want to thank the New York Yacht Club and the Hall of Fame selection committee.
 The journey that has brought me here was not a solo expedition, but rather one made possible – and shared – by the hundreds of people whose talent, passion and dedication were the DNA of the Alinghi Team.

 “To them all, I say, remember the mission that we set ourselves all those years ago: ‘We want to build a team to be proud of’.
 We did it!”